noahlevenson/passerby/README.md

 libfood is the reference implementation of [Free Food](https://freefood.is), a decentralized location-aware p2p protocol to make food delivery fair again (and make Grubhub obsolete).

+For clients which operationalize libfood for end users, see Free Food Battlestation and Free Food Hotline.

 **libfood is in active development.
 There will be bugs, security issues, missing features, etc.**

 ### :brain: Features